bibleexchange/courses/book-of-romans/804_glorified-and-their-advocate.md

 Note: Paul in his experiences, had been through all the trials and tests.

-Persuaded - Hi smind  his conscience and heart and hwole being weere sublimely committed to God.
+Persuaded - His mind  his conscience and heart and hwole being weere sublimely committed to God.

+The Christian is a conqueror.
+Overc omes the enemy and gains by the conflict!
+Our vicitories increase our faith.

+The Christian's secret is "through Him that loved us"
+- Not ourselves, but through Christ.
+But is not without efffort.
+We are strong through Him not "Effortless".

 ## Conclusion